-LingOA will provide a framework for the smooth transition from the traditional journal subscription model to Fair Open Access publishing.
-LingOA aims at developing an affordable and sustainable business model for Open Access publishing.
+LingOA was originally intended as a foundation that would provide a framework for the smooth transition from the traditional journal subscription model to Fair Open Access publishing.
+LingOA aimed at developing an affordable and sustainable business model for Diamond Open Access publishing in linguistics.

-Several leading, international linguistics journals are being transferred from their current traditional publisher to a new Open Access publisher.
+Between 2015 and 2020, the journals Glossa: a journal of general linguistics, Laboratory Phonology, Italian Journal of Linguistics, and Journal of Portuguese Linguistics were transferred from their current traditional publisher to a new Open Access publisher.
 This open access publisher complies with the following conditions:

 - The editorial board owns the title of the journals.